 Your dog has started vomiting and doesn’t have much of an appetite.
 The veterinarian has diagnosed your dog with pancreatitis.
-That sounds a bit scary and you are wondering why it happened.
+That might sound a bit scary and you are wondering why it happened.

 This InfoRx will explain what pancreatitis is, what causes is it, and how to prevent it from happening again.